stephenlprice/CloudHome/docs/Welcome.md

 Interact with the `'Devices Service'` API to get a list of registered devices, add or remove devices and updating existing records.

-Use this API to leverage __*CloudHome*__'s central repository of devices that will then allow users to manage automation systems at home, at work or on the go.
+Use this API to leverage __*CloudHome*__'s central repository of devices that allows users to manage automation systems at home, at work or on the go.
 </br>
 <ul class="fa-ul">
   <li><span class="fa-li"><i class="fas fa-check-square"></i></span>Register a device</li>